muaazbassa/COMS1017A-Intro-to-Data-Structures-and-Algorithms/Breath First Search - The Shortest Path in a Maze/README.md

 # Breath First Search - The Shortest Path in a Maze

+I have coded a program that finds the shortest path in a maze using the Breath First Search algorithm

 * The program takes in input via the terminal
 * The first line will contain 2 integers, ```m``` and ```n```, separated by a space.
 These numbers represent the number of rows and columns in the grid respectively.
 * There will then be ```m``` lines each with n columns that represent the maze.